aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-9-0-0/_index.md

 {{< /highlight >}}

-### **Added OleObject.ClassIdentifier property**
+### **Added OleObject.ClassIdentifier Property**
-Aspose.Cells for .NET 9.0.0 has exposed the OleObject.ClassIdentifier property which can be used to specify the application behavior to load an OleObject.
-For instance, a PPT file can be embedded in a spreadsheet with 2 different views, that is; presentation view or slide view, whereas both views have different class identifier values.
+Aspose.Cells for .NET 9.0.0 has exposed the OleObject.ClassIdentifier property which can be used to specify the application behavior for loading an OleObject.
+For instance, a PPT file can be embedded in a spreadsheet with two different views, that is, presentation view or slide view, each having different class identifier values.

-Following is the simple usage scenario of OleObject.ClassIdentifier property.
+The following is a simple usage scenario of the OleObject.ClassIdentifier property.

 {{% alert color="primary" %}}